RaphaCosil/firebase-authentication-app/README.md

 # Firebase Authentication App

-This is an Android application of a template for using Firebase Authentication.
-With the following features:
+This is an Android application template for Firebase Authentication.
+It includes the following features:

-### Features
+## Features

 - **User Registration:** Create new user accounts using Firebase Authentication.
 - **User Login:** Authenticate existing users with email and password.